 nonce -- roughly the time when the AI starts running -- for the Diagnostic display to show the recent contents of the conceptual and sensory memory arrays.

-$nounlock -- for a verb to lock onto a seq-noun
+$nounlock -- time-point for a verb to lock onto a seq-noun.

 $nphrpos -- "noun-phrase part-of-speech" for testing during the EnThink() process.

 $nucon -- new-condition – segregates SpreadAct() code to respond to the input of an unknown word by asking the user a question about the new concept being learned by the AI Mind.

 $num -- number-flag for grammatical number.
 Verbs must agree in number with their subjects.
 Two or more singular subjects require a plural verb.

 $numreq -- NUMber REQuired for agreement of subject and predicate nominative, with possibility of being overruled by circumstances.